 Feature image provided by REI

-Will you be shopping at REI more?
-Share your thoughts in the new Earth911.com community forum.
+What is your favorite eco-friendly store?
+Share your thoughts in the Earth911.com community forum.